dav009/congresovisible/README.md

 Each line of the file should be a parsable json object.

-### CSV Data
+### TSV Data

-The csv data is split in two files:
+The tsv data is split in two files:

-- `votes.csv`: contains the votes of politicians in sessions, each session is an identifier referencing a session description in `sessions.csv`
+- `votes.tsv`: contains the votes of politicians in sessions, each session is an identifier referencing a session description in `sessions.csv`
-- `sessions.csv`: contains a session description, date, and legislature.
+- `sessions.tsv`: contains a session description, date, and legislature.

 # How to use it?